tupleblog/tupleblog.github.io/README.md

     -d, --debug       serve jekyll locally using bundler.
 ```

 If you have already installed Ruby, you can go ahead with the command `./tpb.sh -i`.
 This will install `bundler` if it is not installed yet and then run `bundle install` for you.
-Another command is `./tpb.sh -d` or debug.
+Another command is `./tpb.sh -d` for debugging locally.
 This command starts with commenting specified `url` in the `_config.yml` of the project then serving Jekyll with `JEKYLL_ENV=production` prefix.
-It also uncomment the line for you when you stop the server by hitting `ctrl`+`c`.
+It also uncomments the line for you when you stop the server by hitting `ctrl`+`c`.

 ### Running the blog locally